Muta4ever/applied-ai-system-project/README.md

 ## Video Walkthrough

-[Loom walkthrough — add link here after recording]
+[Loom walkthrough — loom website down as of April 28th]

 The video demonstrates:
 - End-to-end recommendation for 3 different user profiles